datta-2410/Character_Recog/README.md

 - **Database:** MongoDB (or any other database you use)
 - **Cloud:** AWS S3, AWS EC2, AWS Lambda (or other services you use)
 - **Version Control:** Git, GitHub
-5. Project Structure
-Explain the directory structure of the project and what each folder contains.

-markdown
-Copy code
 ## Project Structure
-php
-Copy code

 project-repo/
 ├── frontend/         # Contains React.js frontend code
 │   ├── src/